People of color, and others under-represented in our community, are encouraged to apply.

 The ideal candidate will have experience teaching physics at the 8th-12th grade levels and an interest in interdisciplinary, developmentally-based education.
 We are looking for a colleague who will participate wholeheartedly in the life of the school, works collaboratively, genuinely enjoys teaching adolescents, has a passion for the subject, and is equipped with a good sense of humor.
 Some previous experience of Waldorf pedagogy will be an advantage.

 To apply for any position listed above, please email your resume and a letter of introduction with a short autobiography to Bill Pernice, Pedagogical Administrator (email@example.com).
 We are especially interested in your Waldorf training, your experience, and your connection to anthroposophy.

 Applicants should have an interest in and previous understanding of Waldorf pedagogy and its background in anthroposophy.
-We are looking for flexible, enthusiastic, professional colleagues who will participate whole-heartedly in the life of the school and have a highly developed sense of humor.
+(Waldorf certification is required for many positions.)
+We are looking for flexible, enthusiastic, professional colleagues with a sense of humor, who will participate whole-heartedly in the life of the school.
 Our school encourages professional development through mentoring by master teachers and support for attending outside conferences and courses.